mikeolivotto/t1a3/README.md

 ### Description

+This is a multiple-choice trivia app testing users on their knowledge of a given topic.
+The difficulty of the questions can be adjusted by selecting from easy, regular, and hard modes, and users can view both their score and corrections for questions they answered incorrectly.

+#### The problem

+Administering trivia games can be time consuming for markers comparing answers, and thus prone to human error.
+On the other hand players want feedback to improve their knowledge, and the timelier the feedback the better.
+This app solves all these problems by automating all the associated tasks and providing instant feedback.

+#### Audience

+The app is primarily designed with trivia enthusiasts and trivia hosts in mind, however test administrators & test takers (such as in a school setting) could be considered a secondary audience that would find value in this app due to the very closely related tasks in both settings.

+#### General usage

+Upon loading the app, the user will be prompted to enter their name and the desired difficulty level of the questions.
+At this point the user will be delivered a predetermined number of questions matching the requested difficulty level, for which they will select an answer from multiple choices using their keyboard to navigate the options.

 \- **describe** at a high level what the application will do
 \- **identify** the problem it will solve and **explain** why you are developing it
 \- **identify** the target audience
 \- **explain** how a member of the target audience will use it

+300-500 words